jdmonin/JSettlers2/doc/Readme.developer.md

 the command line).
 This works for the player client and the robot client, including bots started as part of the SOCServer.
 For each message, robot clients will print its direction `IN -` (from server) or `OUT -` (from bot) + their name + ` - ` + message data.
+When a bot client appears idle and isn't receiving messages for any particular active game, it won't print SOCServerPings.

 If you want to inspect the game object state at the server or robot: